Alpine-DAV/algorithms/docs/source/task_based.rst

 Here is an actions file which takes as input a scalar field "mag" and perform a topological segmentation using a threshold (e.g., 0.0025).
 The segmentation is stored by the filter in a new variable named ``segment``, in the following example pipeline this variable saved by relay extract to a blueprint file.

 To enable the relevance computation, the user needs to set the flag ``rel_field`` to 1.
 For streaming statistics, ``rel_field`` has no meaning and ``gen_segment`` should be 0 as we do not want to add the segmentation into the output Blueprint node.
+To enable streaming statistics, users should specify the list of statistics to be computed ``stream_stat_types``.
+The codes in the list are as follows:

+1. Count
+2. Mean
+3. Maximum
+4. Minimum
+5. Sum
+6. Variance
+7. Skewness
+8. Kurtosis

 Both the relevance computation and streaming statistics use the Radix-k dataflow.
 In both cases, the ``radices`` list can be specified with the radices to use in the dataflow.
 This gives users the option to adjust the Radix-k algorithm according to their needs.

 .. code-block:: yaml